Professional Development

 Meet Your Course Instructor

 Tracy Montoro is the Director of Workforce Development at Shippensburg University of Pennsylvania.
 Tracy works closely with regional employers and university faculty to provide quality professional development opportunities to the South Central PA workforce.
-She has 25 years of experience in both the classroom and administrative sides of education.
+She has over 25 years of experience in both the classroom and administrative sides of education.

 Prior to her role in workforce development, she served as Associate Director of the Career Center at both Shippensburg and Dickinson Universities where she directly supported students and alumni in their career readiness goals.
 Tracy has earned both her bachelor’s degree in Elementary Education and her master’s degree in counseling at Shippensburg University.
 Tracy is a certified Six Thinking Hats training provider.